-Recycling small electronic equipment and batteries
+Recycling small electronic equipment

 - small kitchen appliances (such as kettles, toasters, irons )